It refers to the inability of an individual to completely close the eyelids and can cause dry eyes and irritation, and even permanent damage.

 They can also record how often they blink and how much they close when they do so.
 The amount of force you use to close your eyes can also help your doctor determine if the facial nerve is involved.

-You will probably also do a slit lamp examination, which involves using a microscope and bright light to better see your eyes.
+You will probably also do a slit lamp examination, which involves using a microscope and bright light to see your eyes better.
 Your doctor may also perform a fluorescein test on your eyes to see if there are signs of eye damage.

 There are several surgical and non-surgical treatment options for Lagoftalm.
 When it is a conservative treatment, a gradual approach is recommended according to the duration and severity of Lagoftalmo.